QTIM-Lab/Brain-Mets-Seg/README.md

 ## Automatic Segmentation

-To run the segmentation docker container on the preprocessed images, you must create a csv file called `files_to_segment.csv`, which contains the full directory path to all images you wish to segment, and the names of those files.
+To run the segmentation docker container on the preprocessed images (which should now be in NIFTI format (i.e. .nii.gz file ending)), you must create a csv file called `files_to_segment.csv`, which contains the full directory path to all images you wish to segment, and the names of those files.
 An example is shown below:

 | Full_Patient_File_Path | T1_CE_Volume_Name |
 | --- | --- |